keshav1441/KeshavPortfolio/README.md

 - **Technology Stack Section**: Icons and descriptions of the main technologies I work with.
 - **Smooth Animations**: Framer Motion is used to create smooth transitions and animations across the site.
 - **Contact Information**: Contact details to get in touch with me for potential collaborations or job opportunities.

-## License

-This `README.md` file provides a comprehensive overview of your portfolio project, including installation instructions, technologies used, features, and deployment steps.
-Adjust the sections to better match your project if necessary!